dkdawkins/angular-practice/README.md

 - Syntax: [class.some-css-class]="some-condition"
 - Applies a CSS class conditionally to the HTML element

+# Property Binding
+- Syntax: <app-some-component [property]="inputProperty"></app-some-component>
+- One-way data binding from the inputProperty of this component to the property of some-component

 # style.css
 - Used for application-wide styles